agraef/purr-data-intro/Purr-Data-Intro.md

 - The "help browser also searches the help path" option, when checked, lets you tailor the keyword search to the externals you're working with, so that you won't be swamped with keyword matches from externals you never use.
 These externals may be located anywhere you choose, including the extra/ hierarchy, but note that if you've already unchecked the "help browser only searches the doc folder" option, then there's no need to also explicitly add subdirectories of extra/.
 In either case, the directories to be searched with this option are set using Purr Data's *help path* (having them in the library search path is *not* enough).
 You do this using Purr Data's `-helppath` option which can be added to the "startup flags" field at the bottom of the Startup tab.
 E.g., on Linux you may want to add something like `-helppath ~/pd-l2ork-externals` (that directory is often used on Linux for custom and personal external collections).

 Finally, note that in the latest versions of Purr Data, there's a new auto-completion facility (see [Auto-Completion] below) which depends on the help index, so its options affect the indexing process as well.
 Specifically, if auto-completion is enabled by the user, then indexing will always happen as soon as possible, as if the "prepare the help index at application start" option was checked.
 This is necessary to ensure that the help index data needed by auto-completion is available and up-to-date.

+At the bottom of the GUI preferences you can also find a checkbox and a button which can be used to reset both help and completion indexes if needed.
+This is described in more detail, along with the corresponding index files, in [Where are my configuration files?] in the [Tips and Tricks] section below.

 ## Pd-l2ork and Purr Data Goodies